rokwire/events-manager/README.md

 This parser converts XML content from target URLs to json format defined by [Rokwire YAML file](https://github.com/rokwire/rokwire-building-blocks-api/blob/develop/rokwire.yaml), the usage of the YAML file is explained [here](https://github.com/rokwire/rokwire-building-blocks-api)

-The parsing is divided into two sections:
+The parsing is divided into two sections:<br />
-(elements in regular style are elements in parsed json content) (elements in **bold style** are elements in raw XML content)
+(elements in regular style are elements in parsed json content)<br />
+(elements in **bold style** are elements in raw XML content)
 - Required Fields:
     - eventType: extracted from **eventType**